Joint Health Insurance For Couples

 Without any outpatient cover, you may experience delays in accessing private inpatient services.
 With this in mind, we tend to recommend you include at least some level of outpatient cover.

 The limited outpatient cover option enables you to still access outpatient services, just at a limited monetary value.
-Depending on the insurer, this is either £1,000 or £1,500, meaning this is the highest amount an insurer will cover.
+Depending on the insurer, this is either £1,000 or £1,500, meaning this is the highest amount an insurer will cover for outpatient care.

-A mid-range policy will be cheaper than full cover, but still offer some level of outpatient care.
+A mid-range Joint Health Insurance policy will be cheaper than comprehensive cover but still offer some level of outpatient care.

 3. Opting For A Limited Hospital Network

-Every Joint Health Insurance provider offers a tiered scale of facilities you and your partner can receive treatment in.
+Every Joint Health Insurance provider will offer a tiered scale of facilities you and your partner can receive treatment in.

-Generally, the top tier consists of the best private facilities in the country.
-However, this does include the most expensive hospitals in Central London.
+Generally, the top tier consists of the best private facilities in the country, including those in Central London.
 Choosing this hospital network increases premiums.

-But by selecting a restricted network, you’ll pay less for your Joint Health Insurance.
+But, by selecting a more restricted hospital network, you’ll pay less for your Joint Health Insurance.
 While it does limit where treatment can be sought, you still get your care privately.

 4. Choosing The 6 Week NHS Wait Option